KxSystems/docs/docs/ml/toolkit/fresh.md

 ## Data formatting

-Data passed to the feature extraction procedure should contain an identifying (Id) column, which groups the time series into subsets from which features can be extracted.
-The Id column can be inherent to the data or derived for a specific use-case (e.g. applying a sliding window onto the dataset).
+Data passed to the feature extraction procedure should contain an identifying (ID) column, which groups the time series into subsets from which features can be extracted.
+The ID column can be inherent to the data or derived for a specific use-case (e.g. applying a sliding window onto the dataset).

 Null values in the data should be replaced with derived values most appropriate to the column.

-The feature extraction procedure supports columns of boolean, integer and floating-point types.
+The feature-extraction procedure supports columns of boolean, integer and floating-point types.
 Other datatypes should not be passed to the extraction procedure.

-In particular, data should not contain text (strings or symbols), other than within the Id column.
+In particular, data should not contain text (strings or symbols), other than within the ID column.
 If a text-based feature is thought to be important, one-hot, frequency or lexigraphical encoding can be used to convert the symbolic data to appropriate numerical values.

 !!! tip "Formatting"